-The adjustment budget process was finalized and tabled to council for approval on the 26th February 2019.
+The adjustment budget process was finalized and tabled to council for approval by end of February 2024.

-The strategic planning took place on January 2017 and the purpose as per the timetable is to align the budget with the IDP, where community needs have been prioritized.
+The strategic planning took place on February 2024 and the purpose as per the timetable is to align the budget with the IDP, where community needs have been prioritized.

-The municipality will hold public participation meetings for comments with regards to the budget from the month of April 2020.
+The municipality will hold public participation meetings for comments with regards to the budget from the month of April 2024.